-All our Young Digital Associates have received full training across a range of skills and software through our YDA Programme, which covers:
+All our Young Associates have received full training across a range of skills and software through our Young People's Programme, which covers:

 By booking Revoluton Arts to manage your virtual events, you’re getting more than a smooth and professional event; you’re getting a 100% feel-good service that invests in Luton’s creativity and community.